axios/axios/README.md

   // `maxRedirects` defines the maximum number of redirects to follow in node.js.
   // If set to 0, no redirects will be followed.
   maxRedirects: 5, // default

+  // `trackRedirects` defines whether to accumulate details about each redirect
+  // throughout the request.
+If set to true, the response will include a `responseUrl`
+  // property that will be the final url in the redirect chain as well as a `redirects`
+  // array that will include basic details about each request in the redirect chain,
+  // including the first and last requests (i.e. the original request, any subsequent
+  // redirects, as well as the final request).
+Those details will include:
+  // `url`: requested url
+  // `headers`: response headers
+  // `statusCode`: response status code
+  trackRedirects: false, // default

   // `socketPath` defines a UNIX Socket to be used in node.js.
   // e.g. '/var/run/docker.sock' to send requests to the docker daemon.